There are no two ways about it, going through a breakup is hard. It’s undoubtedly leading you to wonder how long does it take to get over a breakup.

 If you don’t allow yourself to take that space this will all take so much longer than it needs to.

 Seeing her social channels each day serves as another reminder of what you lost.
 Just as I mentioned above, it pulls you straight back into that headspace which can be very confronting.
+It's not going to help you stop thinking about your ex.

 Seeing photos of her having fun with friends or maybe even around other guys is even worse.
 They could just be friends and she may have been having a terrible day and just put on a happy face for that photo.
 All you’re going to see though is your ex moving on and being happy without you.